 In another episode Angel and Spike shared one of these when they were told of some cup that a vampire with a soul had to drink in order to save the world, the cup is known as "The Cup of Perpetual Torment".
 They were arguing over which one of them was the prophesied vampire and, because it's Spike and Angel, ended up having one of the most brutal fights ever seen on the show to drink from it and prove themselves the true champion.
 Effectively, punching each other while shouting "I'm more of a hero than you!"
 Spike wins, but the cup turned out to contain Mountain Dew and be made in China.

 In LOST, Charlie and Desmond couldn't decide who should undertake the thought-to-be-suicidal mission of swimming down to the Looking Glass station and deactivating its jamming device.
 Charlie resolved the situation by knocking Desmond out with an oar.
 He then proceeded to swim down to the station and carry out his Heroic Sacrifice (albeit not quite in the way he expected).

-Used in the ITV adaptation of Hornblower.
+Used in the ITV adaptation, Horatio Hornblower.
 Rather than using the novel's elaborate set-up to ensure an/the eponymous duel is An Even Chance, the TV version has Hornblower's second cold-cock him with a sea-lantern because he (the second) was shamed by 17 year old Hornblower's courage, and didn't believe that either of them stood a chance in a duel against Mr Midshipman Simpson.